TechWatching/techwatching.dev/input/posts/pulumi-vs-terraform.md

 <img src="/posts/images/pulumivstf_providers_2.png" class="img-fluid centered-img">

-Another I appreciate a lot with these native providers:  you work with the same "models" as the ones of the corresponding cloud.
+Another thing I appreciate a lot with these native providers:  you work with the same "models" as the ones of the corresponding cloud.
 On the contrary, because a Terraform provider is hand-coded you will have a more or less thin abstraction layer and potential differences between the models.
 That's not a big deal but can sometimes complicate things because you have to understand how the Terraform models map to the cloud API models.

 ###  More about providers